 - Leaky hoses are big water-wasters.
 So tape your hose connections at the tap and wherever extensions meet.

 - Capture your grey water, the “waste water” from washing clothes, dishes, and the like, for your garden or lawn.
 (Think big buckets!)
-If you’re using non-toxic, biodegradable detergents and soaps, it’s fine to use.
+If you’re using plant-based, biodegradable detergents and soaps, with known ingredients, it’s fine to use.

 - Wash pets and other dirty things on the lawn where waste water will enjoy a second life.